 What made you decide to embark on a career in photography?

 I’ve been shooting since I was 16 and working with graphic editors from the age of 14.
 I did not set myself the task of earning.
-Initially this is the wrong position for those who devote themselves to art.
-Art is self-expression, not career.
+Initially, this is the wrong position for those who devote themselves to art.
+Art is self-expression, not a career.

 What photography equipment do you use?

 It can be smartphones, film and digital cameras, drones, tripods, flashes, lights, smoke, cloth, water, swimming pools…there are no restrictions.

 Can you tell us a little bit about your process and how you create one of your stunning images?

 All of them are created in different ways.
 Sometimes I have an idea before shooting, sometimes it appears during editing.
 In the past new ideas inspired me to redo old works.

 Recently, my shootings happen as follows: I go somewhere to shoot inspired by the background, then I have an idea and I look for props and models, if necessary.
 Lastly, I load the images into a graphics editor and here the creativity begins.